wcfrobert/wcfrobert.github.io/_posts/2021-10-23-wallflexure.markdown

 And voila, an approximate flexure+axial interaction equation that can be calculated by hand fairly quickly.
 Here is an implementation of it in python.

+Please note that the approximation is limited to symmetrical planar walls without any irregularities.

 {% highlight python %}

 def approx_PM(Pu,fy,lw,tw,fpc,lwb,lww,Ag,Aweb,Abe):
     """